MicrosoftDocs/visualstudio-docs/docs/modeling/integrating-models-by-using-visual-studio-modelbus.md

 ms.technology: vs-ide-modeling
 ---
 # Integrating Models by using Visual Studio Modelbus
-[!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] ModelBus provides a method for creating links between models and from other tools into models.
+Visual Studio ModelBus provides a method for creating links between models and from other tools into models.
 For example, you could link domain-specific language (DSL) models and UML models.
 You can create an integrated set of DSLs.

  ModelBus lets you create a unique reference to a model or to a specific element inside a model.
 This reference can be stored outside the model, for example, in an element in another model.
 When, on a later occasion, a tool wants to obtain access to the element, the Model Bus infrastructure will load the appropriate model and return the element.
 If you want, you can display the model to the user.
 If the file cannot be accessed in its previous location, ModelBus will ask the user to find it.
 If the user finds the file, ModelBus will fix all the references to that file.

 > [!NOTE]
->  In the current [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] implementation of ModelBus, the linked models must be items in the same [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] solution.
+>  In the current Visual Studio implementation of ModelBus, the linked models must be items in the same Visual Studio solution.

  For additional information and sample code, see: